 If an application and the supporting evidence establish adverse possession, notice must be given and the application served on any relevant parties.
 The possession notice will be published at least twice in the local newspaper and made available to any person who may have a claim in the land.

-Instances where adverse possession or “squatters rights” have granted in New Zealand are very rare, but many are unaware that there is a statutory right for squatters to gain ownership of land.
+Instances where adverse possession or “squatters’ rights” have been granted in New Zealand are very rare as there is a very high bar to achieving such rights, but many are unaware that there is a statutory right for squatters to gain ownership of land.